Handpicked: Off–Grid Retreats in Scotland

 • Modern Kitchen includes fridge (& freezer compartment), hob, plates, bowls, salad bowls, beakers, mugs, crockery, wine & champagne glasses, and all necessary utensils.

-• a shower room with large, walk in shower which has a glass ceiling.
+• A shower room with large, walk in shower which has a glass ceiling.
 There is also a wash hand basin and proper flushing toilet

-• Cabin is fully solar powered and provides only one 3 pin socket and 2 USB charging points (under kitchen table)
+• The cabin is fully solar powered and provides one 3 pin socket and 2 USB charging points.
+Rechargeable ambient lamps provided.

-• One king size bed with UK made eco bedding and organic linens supplied
+• One king size bed with UK made eco bedding and organic linens supplied.

 Book directly at offgrid-travel.com